PureTrippH/Arduino-Web-Page-Controller/README.md

-# ArudinoAJAX
+# Arduino Web Page Controller
 Hello!
-This repo is the last version (3-14-2020) of the CHC Robotics Club AJAX request code.
+This repo was originally created to store some Pre-COVID CHC Robotics club Code.
+Now, it houses a complete web-based controller for a tethered robot.
+This controller can be used for a variety of projects, and even features image recognition just to show off the capabilities of the project.

-# What is the Goal?:
+# Why is this Useful?:

-The goal of the project is to send an AJAX request from the Arduino to a Webpage loaded on an SD Card.
+    This project may be useful to you if you want to have two-way communication between you and the arduino from an easy-to-access point.
+Plus, the project is fairly easy to understand if you understand some basic C++, so you can apply it to any robotics project if you so desire.